-Air bag type massage chairs utilize airbags connected to a central computer that tells them when to inflate and deflate.
+Air bag.
+This type of massage chair utilizes airbags connected to a central computer that tells them when to inflate and deflate.
 Essentially, the intensity of your massage will be proportional to how fast and how much air each bag receives.
 An air bag that is fully pumped up extremely fast will exert a lot of massaging force on the body.
 By inflating and deflating the airbags at different speeds and tempos, massage chairs can stimulate many types of massage techniques.

-Roller type massage chairs rely on a number of gears, motors, rollers, and sometimes vibrating mechanisms to work their magic.
+Roller.
+A roller type massage chair relies on a number of gears, motors, rollers, and sometimes vibrating mechanisms to work their magic.
 Manufacturers have become pretty clever with their designs, finding ways for the rollers to mimic different massage types.
 For example, you can get a chair that does rolling, tapping, kneading, gripping, or shiatsu technique.
 Some of the most expensive chairs you may be able to switch between all of them and decide which you like best.

 What to Look for in a Massage Chair

 There are some features you should keep your eye on before pulling the trigger on a massage chair.
 What is the best massage chair?
-It all depends on what you are looking for, but if you’ve got about $10,000 squirreled away you could certainly get a chair with all of these features.
+It all depends on what you are looking for, but if you’ve got some extra cash squirreled away you could certainly get a chair with all the top features.